msweeney777/Todo-app/README.md

 Now for further experimental indentation:

-  For proper indentation, use the space-bar three times.
+...For proper indentation, use the space-bar three times.
 Also keep in mind that the space between text as in the case above causes a space between text in markdown.
    For a line break without a paragraph, two trailing spaces are needed at the end of a sentence.
 Post trailing spaces.
 This line is also seperate but still part of the paragraph.

   *By the way, unordered lists can use asterisk